Riparian/Wetland Restoration and Fisheries Conservation

 Fisheries Conservation

 Many of KWP's projects will improve habitat conditions for various fish species by striving to improve water quality and quantity in the watershed.
-KWP also completes projects that directly benefit fisheries conservation, such as protecting critical bull trout habitat after the Bootleg Fire by felling burnt trees to capture sediment and increase shade in critical reaches.
+KWP also completes projects that more directly benefit fisheries conservation, including the addition of large woody debris and post assisted log structures that create habitat diversity and minimize erosion.
+Other projects involve the creation of beaver dam analogues which are man-made and provide similar ecosystem services as actual beaver dams.

 FISH PASSAGE/SCREENS